zyx/manual/Core.md

 Useful for adding patch notes, section titles for organization, instructions, and author information to your patches.
 You can copy and paste text with Ctrl+C and Ctrl+V.

-### VCV Bridge

-Rack is a standalone DAW-like application and not a VST/AU plugin because of the major limitations of these formats.
-It is common to think of physical modular synthesizers as entire self-contained DAWs, and many people use Rack as a complete DAW to compose music and build patches without other software.

-However, *VCV Bridge* allows audio and MIDI to be transferred between Rack and your DAW through the included VST/AU Bridge plugin.
-Currently VCV Bridge is only a VST/AU effect plugin (Mac and 32/64-bit Windows) for using Rack as a send/return on a DAW track.
-VSTi/AU instrument plugins, MIDI, and DAW clock transport are coming soon in a later Rack 0.6.* update.

-Setting up Bridge in Rack and your DAW is easy, and setup order between the two applications does not matter.

-#### Setting up Bridge in your DAW

-- Make sure the VST or AU Bridge plugin is installed, and launch your DAW.
-- Add the "VCV Bridge" effect plugin to an audio track.
-- Open the plugin parameters (e.g. by clicking the plugin's triangle arrow in Ableton Live) to reveal the Bridge port setting and 16 automation parameters.

-#### Setting up Bridge in Rack

-- Add an Audio or MIDI module to Rack (from the Core plugin), and select "Bridge" from the driver dropdown list.
-- Open the device menu to select the Bridge port.

-Up to 8 channels of audio entering the Bridge effect plugin are routed to the INPUT section of the Audio module in Rack and then back to the effect plugin.

-The 16 automation parameters in the VST/AU Bridge plugin simply generate MIDI-CC messages 0-15, so you can use a Core MIDI-CC interface to convert them to 0-10 V signals in Rack.